 Most soundproofing professionals explain that the myth of egg carton use for soundproofing material had a reasonable beginning.
 They say that this idea got started because egg cartons resemble the acoustical foam that is used to soundproof music studios.
 These two materials are similar in size, shape, and overall appearance.

 The main difference is that these two items were designed and produced to serve two very different purposes.
 Egg cartons were created to cushion eggs against damage from vibrations due to bumps, bangs, and drops.
-The acoustical foam was produced for use as a highly effecting soundproofing material.
+The acoustical foam was produced for use as a highly effective soundproofing material.

 Soundproofing with egg cartons can indeed lower sound resonance at certain frequencies and sound energy echoes.
 Egg cartons composed of cardboard can often defuse sound waves due to their shape and cardboard design.
 They can be useful in this way since their shape can spread the sound waves out, altering their movement.
 Yet these egg boxes cannot actually block sound effectively.